HelloAgni/HelloAgni/README.md

 I like learning new things and technologies.

+***Stack of technology:***

+Python, Django, Django REST Framework, SQL, PostgreSQL,

+Nginx, Gunicorn, Docker, Docker-compose, Linux, Git, Ya.Cloud

-📫 You can reach me on Telegram https://t.me/Kirik_Bk
+You can reach me on Telegram <a href='https://t.me/Kirik_Bk'> 📫 </a>

 <!---
 HelloAgni/HelloAgni is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.